AMIRIkarima/EMSE-NoteApp/README.md

 The backend is also running online at https://vps.quentin-richaud.eu:4001 (for HTTP requests) and wss://vps.quentin-richaud.eu:4001 for WebSockets.
 You can use it if you want to easily try how your frontend works with multiple users simultenaously.

+You can test it works, buy checking the endpoint [/version](https://vps.quentin-richaud.eu:4001/version)

 ### Example frontend implementation

 I have made an example working frontend here: https://cours-dev-wep-tp-6-working-implementation-f6891d.gitlab.io/